zahahah/tunnelview/README.md

 - `MainCoordinator` owns the single WebView, toolbar, offline banner, and floating "offline info" action.
 It applies the hardened defaults from `WebViewConfigurator`.
 - Each navigation cycle tries a **direct connection URL → HTTP endpoint (if enabled) → SSH tunnel (`http://127.0.0.1:<localPort>`)**.
 When all paths fail, the last good HTML snapshot stored under `files/offline-cache/` is displayed and users can force-refresh or open Settings.
-- File uploads/downloads, geolocation prompts, and notification permission requests are delegated through `ActivityResultContracts`, so most modern cashier pages behave like Chrome Custom Tabs.
+- File uploads/downloads, geolocation prompts, and notification permission requests are delegated through `ActivityResultContracts`, so most modern web pages behave like Chrome Custom Tabs.

 ### SSH Tunnel Lifecycle